Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Raiders stats and trends

-- So far this season, the Raiders have been installed as underdogs by a 2.5-point margin or more four times and are 3-1 ATS in those matchups.
+- The Raiders are 3-1 ATS when underdogs by 3 points or more this season.

-- Las Vegas' games this season have hit the over in 50% of its opportunities (four times in eight games with a set point total).
+- Las Vegas' games this season have gone over the point total four times in eight opportunities (50%).

-- Las Vegas is 4-1 against the spread and 5-0 overall in games when it scores more than 25.2 points.
+- When Las Vegas puts up more than 25.2 points, it is 4-1 against the spread and 5-0 overall.

-- When Las Vegas churns out more than 381.4 yards, the team is 4-2 against the spread and 5-1 overall.
+- When Las Vegas picks up over 381.4 yards, the team is 4-2 against the spread and 5-1 overall.

 - The Raiders have eight giveaways this season, while the Chiefs have 10 takeaways.